FAQs

 -

-I generally ship items out immediately if no modifications need to be made.
-My work is almost entirely one-of-a-kind, so every piece listed (unless otherwise stated) is the exact piece that you will be receiving.
+My work is almost entirely one-of-a-kind, so every piece listed (unless otherwise stated) is the exact piece you'll receive.

 -

 I offer free shipping anywhere in the continental US, usually via UPS Ground.
+I generally choose the fastest option for the price, so depending on where you're located, I might bump up your shipping at no extra cost to you.
 Due to rising fuel costs, UPS shipping to some areas has become increasingly expensive, so in certain cases I may ship via USPS Priority Mail instead.
-Either way, you will receive your tracking number once your order is processed and the shipping label has been generated.
-You also have the option to purchase an expedited shipping option.
+Either way, you'll receive your tracking number once your order is processed and the shipping label has been generated.
+You also have the option to upgrade to expedited shipping.

 -